 Data challenges and revisions

-Doing Business publishes 24,120 indicators (120 indicators per economy) each year.
-To create these indicators, the team measures more than 117,000 data points, each of which is made available on the Doing Business website.
-Historical data for each indicator and economy are available on the website, beginning with the ﬁrst year the indicator or economy was included in the report.
-To provide a comparable time series for research, the data set is back-calculated to adjust for changes in methodology and any revisions in data due to corrections.
-The website also makes available all original data sets used for background papers.
-The correction rate between Doing Business 2018 and Doing Business 2019 is 5.6%.
+Doing Business publishes 41 indicators for 10 topics (the employing workers and contracting with the government indicators are excluded).
+Including the employing workers indicators, the team collects more than 500,000 data points, the details of which are available on the Doing Business website.
+Historical data for each indicator and economy are available on the website, beginning with the ﬁrst year the indicator or economy was included in the study.
+To provide a comparable time series for research, the dataset is back-calculated to adjust for changes in methodology and any revisions in data due to corrections.
+The website also makes available all original datasets used for background papers.
+The correction rate between Doing Business 2019 and Doing Business 2020 is 5.0%.2

 Governments submit queries on the data and provide new information to Doing Business.
-During the Doing Business 2019 production cycle the team received 151 such queries from governments.
-In addition, the team held multiple video conferences with government representatives in 72 economies and in-person meetings with government representatives from 46 economies.
+During the Doing Business 2020 production cycle, the team received 121 such queries from governments.
+In addition, the team held multiple videoconferences with government representatives in 103 economies and in-person meetings with government representatives from 51 economies.